kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // than duplicate them.
   //
   // The total number of device mixins, device capacity consumption mixins,
-  // capacity pool mixins, basic devices must be less than 128.
+  // counter set mixins, basic devices must be less than 128.
   //
   // +optional
   // +listType=atomic